lj020326/pipeline-automation-lib/docs/tutorial-setup.md

   ![sharedLibrary002](assets/tutorial-setup/shared-library-002.png)
 * Explanation:
   * Name = `pipeline-library` (you can of course use your own name here)
-  * Default Version = `master` (use either master or a tag)
+  * Default Version = `main` (use either main or a tag)
   * Retrival Method is `Modern SCM` and we are checking out from a git repository
   * Make sure to check `Ignore on push notifications`, enable `Don't trigger a build on commit notifications` and add `Advanced clone behaviors` with `Shallow clone` enabled
-  * The GIT extensions ensure that a new master version of the pipeline library will not
+  * The GIT extensions ensure that a new main version of the pipeline library will not
     * make your Jenkins going crazy by building every using job with an SCM trigger